Skip to main content

 ③ Notwithstanding the provisions of Paragraphs 1 and 2, the specific scope of the popular culture art service and the media for the popular culture art service may be determined by the ‘promoter’ and the ‘singer’ in the Supplementary Agreement.”

-One of the reasons for the Korean government to regulate this scope and media for the artists' performances and activities in the SFEC was that there were frequent disputes and lawsuits between companies and artists in South Korea in the early and mid-2000s.
+One reason the Korean government regulated the scope and media for the artists’ performances and activities in the SFEC was that there were frequent disputes and lawsuits between companies and artists in South Korea in the early and mid-2000s.

-Moreover, the copyright law system in South Korea could not regulate and define the licensing and right transfer in detail and specifically because it could not predict the usage of digitalized music works.
-Even the governments in the world could not prepare for those changes in the music industry.
-We can find the relevant case for this phenomenon in the lawsuit between the artist Eminem vs. Warner Music in 2009.
+Moreover, the copyright law system in South Korea could not regulate and define licensing and rights transfer in detail, specifically because it could not predict the usage of digitalized music works.
+Even the world’s governments could not prepare for those changes in the music industry.
+The relevant case for this phenomenon is the lawsuit between the Artist Eminem and Warner Music in 2009.

-Therefore, this clarification to define the scope and media of the artist's contracted services to the management company is seriously important, and clarifying this matter is probably the best way to prevent disputes between artists and companies after the termination of the contract.
+Therefore, this clarification to define the scope and media of the Artist’s contracted services to the management company is seriously important.
+Clarifying this matter is probably the best way to prevent disputes between artists and companies after the termination of the contract.

-The thing to pay attention to is the point that the contractors, the artist, and the company can redefine the scope of the contract and the artist's activities in the Supplementary Agreement of the SFEC.
-This means that the contractors can expand or reduce the scope and activities separately through the Supplementary Agreement under the SFEC or the other options with both parties' consent.
+The point to pay attention to is that the contractors, the Artist, and the Company can redefine the scope of the contract and the Artist’s activities in the Supplementary Agreement of the SFEC.
+This means that the contractors can expand or reduce the scope and activities separately through the Supplementary Agreement under the SFEC or the other options with both parties’ consent.
 Most entertainment companies require artists to sign this SFEC with the Supplementary Agreement.
-Therefore, the real and most important document is this Supplementary Agreement which belongs to the main contract SFEC.
+Therefore, the most crucial document is this Supplementary Agreement, which belongs to the main contract of SFEC.

 If, after the signing of the Supplementary Agreement, the legal effect of the priority should follow the Supplementary Agreement despite the SFEC.